Agricultural Literacy Curriculum Matrix

 - USDA Quality Grade Puzzle, 1 copy per student

-- Grading Beef PowerPoint
+- Grading Beef PowerPoint slides

 - Blank piece of cardstock/construction paper, 1 per student